top of page

 The verb 'commend' has its origins in the Latin word 'commendare,' which is a combination of 'com-' meaning 'together' and 'mandare' meaning 'to entrust or commit.'
 This etymology reflects the idea of entrusting or committing something to someone's care or approval.
 Over time, the word evolved in Middle English to mean expressing approval, admiration, or praise for someone or something, highlighting the act of entrusting one's praise or approval to another.

-Find the meaning of commend
+Quiz: Find the meaning of the verb commend:

 Try Again!